Myanmar says police attacked as western fighting displaces thousands

 Major General Tun Tun Nyi, a military spokesman, declined to comment.

-The U.N.
-Office for the Coordination of Humanitarian Affairs said on Monday that 1,500 people were newly displaced by fighting last week in Rakhine, in addition to about 1,000 people displaced since clashes broke out on Dec.
-8.
+The United Nations (UN) Office for the Coordination of Humanitarian Affairs said on Monday that 1,500 people were newly displaced by fighting last week in Rakhine, in addition to about 1,000 people displaced since clashes broke out on Dec 8.

 (Reporting by Simon Lewis and Thu Thu Aung; Editing by Michael Perry)